Fast Sparse Matrix Permutation for Mesh-Based Direct Solvers: Conclusion, Limitations, and Future Works

-The sparse Cholesky solver is the method of choice for solving SPD systems due to its robustness, but it can scale poorly.
-In this work, we target a main bottleneck in the sparse Cholesky pipeline: fill-reducing permutation.
-We design a simple but effective algorithm for fast matrix permutation with a focus on overall pipeline runtime.
+Sparse Cholesky is the method of choice for solving SPD systems due to its robustness but it scales poorly.
+We target the main bottleneck in this pipeline, i.e., fill-reducing permutation.
+We design a simple algorithm for fast matrix permutation with a focus on end-to-end runtime.
 In doing so, we trade some permutation quality for speed.
-Our results show that this is a worthwhile trade-off for many use cases, e.g., single solve, multiple solve, and solving block-structured Hessians.
+Our results show this is worthwhile for many use cases, including single solves, repeated solves, and block-structured Hessians.

+This trade-off is beneficial when the solve phase is executed only a small number of times before refactorization or a change in matrix structure.
+In such settings, our method yields a net speedup (\S\ref{sec:eval}).
+However, when the matrix remains fixed and the solve phase is repeated for thousands of iterations, it can cause a small end-to-end slowdown.
+For example, in inverse rendering, the same factorized matrix is reused to solve many right-hand sides (see Supplemental Materials I for details and results).

 We achieve this by specializing our algorithm to systems from triangle meshes, where domain structure provides strong guidance for permutation.
 Extending to other domains is promising, with tetrahedral meshes as a natural next step.
-In a preliminary tet-mesh experiment using \texttt{METIS\_KWay}, our method achieves up to $3.73\times$ speedup without patching, but drops to $0.83\times$ with METIS-based patching due to overhead.
+In a preliminary tet-mesh experiment using \texttt{METIS\_KWay} for patch generation, our method achieves up to $3.73\times$ speedup without patching, but drops to $0.83\times$ when the patching time is included.
 This indicates that volumetric meshes will require a fast tetrahedral patching routine.
 Future work also includes GPU-based separator computation and parallel local ordering.

 \begin{acks} The authors would like to thank Jonathan Ragan-Kelley for valuable discussions.
-The MIT Geometric Data Processing Group acknowledges the generous support of Army Research Office grant W911NF2110293, of National Science Foundation grants IIS2335492 and OAC2403239, from the CSAIL Future of Data and FinTechAI programs, from the MIT--IBM Watson AI Laboratory, from the Wistron Corporation, from the MIT Generative AI Impact Consortium, from the Toyota--CSAIL Joint Research Center, and from Schmidt Sciences. \end{acks}
+The MIT Geometric Data Processing Group acknowledges the generous support of National Science Foundation grants IIS2335492 and OAC2403239, from the CSAIL Future of Data and FinTechAI programs, from the MIT--IBM Watson AI Laboratory, from the Wistron Corporation, from the MIT Generative AI Impact Consortium, from the Toyota--CSAIL Joint Research Center, and from Schmidt Sciences. \end{acks}